LuaJIT notes

 There is no way to fix this with the current garbage collector.

-Floating point numbers from outside
+Floating points from outside

 In places where an arbitrary bit pattern can be injected in place of a double or float, you have to normalize these to a standard NaN pattern (0xffc00000 for floats and 0xfff8000000000000 for doubles), or check for NaN before accessing them.
 Failing to do so will get you a crash.